 The following procedure describes how to program setpoint 1 (SP1) for the following Level 1 setpoint and relay functions:

-- SP1 to activate from Channel 1 (CH1).

-- · Relay to energize above or below SP1 value.
+- SP1 to activate from Channel 1 (CH1). - · Relay to energize above SP1 value.

-- · Relay to latch with manual relay reset.

 See Setpoints and Relays Supplement (NZ201) for procedures to program all setpoint and relay operational levels (Level 1 to Level 3).